garrandall/popular-music-data/tracks/save-room-john-legend.md

 This just might hurt a little
-love hurts sometimes when you do it right dont be afraid of a little bit of pain pleasure is on the other side.
+love hurts sometimes when you do it right don't be afraid of a little bit of pain pleasure is on the other side.
 Let down your guard just a little i'll keep you safe in these arms of mine